dzurikmiroslav/esp32-evse-docs/docs/20-software/Modbus.md

 	--serial-baud 115200 \
 	--config /app/evse-modpoll.csv
 ```
+!!! note
+    The docker version has the advantage that it can run everywhere and it doesn't download any other packages to your system.

-Output should looks like this:
+Output should look like this:
 ```
 Device: esp32-evse
 +--------------------------+------------------+------+